wilwaesgoldl/core-engine/README.md

 4.  **Verification**: The listener verifies the event's authenticity.
 5.  **Mint**: The listener submits a transaction to a smart contract on the destination chain, authorizing it to mint an equivalent amount of "wrapped" tokens for the user.

-This script simulates the critical off-chain **Event Listener/Relayer** component (steps 3, 4, and 5).
-It continuously polls the source chain for `TokensLocked` events, and upon detection, it prepares and simulates the submission of a `mint` transaction to the destination chain.
+This script simulates the critical off-chain **Event Listener/Relayer** component (steps 3-5).
+It continuously polls the source chain for `TokensLocked` events and, upon detection, prepares and simulates the submission of a `mint` transaction to the destination chain.

 ## Code Architecture